mendix/docs/content/en/docs/refguide7/desktop-modeler/project/navigation-in-72-and-73/_index.md

 ## 2 Profiles

 At the heart of the navigation model in Mendix, there are five kinds of profiles: responsive, tablet (browser), phone (browser), hybrid app, and hybrid offline app.
-Users that access the app via a particular device type are automatically redirected to the homepage of the appropriate profile based on the profile kind (for details, see [3 Redirection to Profiles](#Redirection)).
+Users that access the app via a particular device type are automatically redirected to the home page of the appropriate profile based on the profile kind (for details, see [3 Redirection to Profiles](#Redirection)).

 {{% alert color="info" %}}